 The Waterloo Foundation has supported Plan Vivo’s project ‘Building pro-poor, community-based forest conservation tools’ which resulted in the publications of various policy briefs, institutional development and stakeholder engagement.

-Plan Vivo and ESPA are currently collaborating on the project “Streamlining Monitoring in Smallholder and Community PES Projects (SMS-PES)“, examining the key factors for that impact on the success of smallholder PES projects.
+Plan Vivo and ESPA are currently collaborating on the project ‘Streamlining Monitoring in Smallholder and Community PES Projects (SMS-PES)’, examining the key factors for that impact on the success of smallholder PES projects.
 The project’s research results were summarised in the paper Rethinking Monitoring in Smallholder Carbon Payment for Ecosystem Service Schemes: Devolve Monitoring, Understand Accuracy and Identify Co-benefits

 SHAMBA is a joint project by CCAFS, the University of Edinburgh and Plan Vivo to develop and test the “Smallholder Agriculture Monitoring and Baseline Assessment Tool” to develop a greenhouse gas accounting approach for Climate Smart Agriculture in Sub-Saharan Africa that is accessible to non-specialists and is applicable across a broad range of environmental conditions and land use interventions.